Seth7171/Cryptology-Encrypted-Emailer/README.md

 # cryptology-encrypted-emailer
-A program to send encrypted emails using cobra cypher
+A program to send encrypted emails using Blowfish OFB mode with key encryption ECC-El Gamal and Rabin signature

 ## Key generation